 We believe that all pupils, including those with SEND, should access a broad and balanced curriculum.
 This is achieved by providing an exceptional level of support, in various forms, for pupils in all subject areas.
 Heads of Department work to establish departmental expectations and strategies for the teaching of all pupils, including those with SEND.
-Creating an accessible curriculum for pupils with SEND should be based on scaffolding, appropriate language and resources, and use of additional adult support where it is necessary.
-This will enable pupils with SEND to demonstrate a deeper understanding of each subject, in line with departmental expectations.
+Creating an accessible curriculum for pupils with SEND is based on scaffolding, appropriate language and resources, and use of additional adult support where it is necessary.
+This enables pupils with SEND to demonstrate a deeper understanding of each subject, in line with departmental expectations.

 Upon admission, all Year 7 pupils are assessed using the following tests: